Terwilliger69105/69105.github.io/_pages/burritoverse/charactercreation.md

 ### Money

 You have no money on Deimos, see the word "slave" and what it brings along with it, but you may have money back home on Earth/Luna/Mars.

-Determine your money by doing ((INT+LUCK)/2)*1000
+Determine your money on your home planet by doing ((INT+LUCK)/2)*1000

 ---